How to Remove Soap Scum

 Soap Scum Removal Cleaning Tips

+Soap scum is a combination of minerals in the water, body oils combined with the bar soap many of us use.
 Soap scum is the film left behind once we are finished showering or bathing.
 It’s a dirty gray film left in the bathtub or shower that builds up over time.

 Getting rid of soap scum in the bathroom can be a real challenge if not tackled immediately.
 It really isn’t something to be ignored or it’s just going to get worse.